There are many myths about Proportional Representation - none of the negative claims hold up under scrutiny.

 This simply isn't true.
 All the systems proposed for use in our General Elections retain or strengthen the constituency link.

 Under FPTP, everyone has a single local MP - but for millions of people this is someone they profoundly disagree with.
 In Cornwall, for example, 57 per cent of voters did not vote Conservative in 2015, but 100% were represented by Conservatives.
-But everyone in Cornwall is represented by a Conservative MP.

 How do systems of PR keep a constituency link?